How to prepare your home for winter

 Strong winds could have caused branches to bang against windows and cause cracks, while heavy rain may have leaked through, highlighting weak spots.

-Learn more about looking after your garden shed.
+Learn more about looking after your garden shed in our guide.

 Your garden